A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 Who the hell is Eleven?

 It turns out that the scientists at the Hawkins lab were up to nefarious deeds even beyond the whole interdimensional portal-meddling thing.
 In season 2, it’s revealed that the Hawkins lab is a former site of the (factual) MK Ultra mind control experiments.
 Since dousing participants’ brains with LSD isn’t evil enough, the scientists also sometimes stole babies from pregnant subjects under the lie that they’d miscarried.
 These babies turned out to be either blessed or cursed, depending on your view, with telekinetic and telepathic mind powers.
 (Probably cursed, since having such powers means being the subject of lab experimentation throughout childhood.)
-One of these stolen babies, presumably the eleventh one, makes contact with a Demogorgon just as the scientists are knocking on the Upside-Down’s door, and unintentionally opens the Gate.
-Thankfully, once Eleven escapes from the lab, she starts to figure out how to control her mind-powers.
+One of these stolen babies, presumably the eleventh one, makes contact with a Demogorgon just as the scientists are knocking on the Upside-Down’s door, and she unintentionally opens the Gate.
+Thankfully, once Eleven escapes from the lab, she starts to figure out how to control her mind powers.

 What’s everybody else’s deal on this show?

-Joyce Byers: Will’s long-suffering mother, Joyce (Winona Ryder), has always taken an active role in rescuing her son, including coming up with an ingenious, Christmas lights-involved method of communicating with him in the Upside-Down in the first season.
-In season 2, her boyfriend Bob Newby (Sean Astin) dies heroically while helping to save the day.
+- Joyce Byers: Will’s long-suffering mother, Joyce (Winona Ryder), has always taken an active role in rescuing her son, including coming up with an ingenious, Christmas-lights-involved method of communicating with him in the Upside-Down in the first season.
+In season 2, her boyfriend, Bob Newby (Sean Astin), dies heroically while helping to save the day.
 Joyce starts out the third season still quietly mourning this loss.

-Jim Hopper: Hawkins’ Chief of Police, Hop (David Harbour) has a tragic backstory involving the loss of his young daughter and subsequent alcoholism, which primes him for wanting to help Eleven when their paths eventually cross.
+- Jim Hopper: Hawkins’ chief of police, Hop (David Harbour), has a tragic backstory involving the loss of his young daughter and subsequent alcoholism, which primes him for wanting to help Eleven when their paths eventually cross.

-Mike, Dustin, and Lucas: The other three members of the core group at the show’s center, Mike, Dustin, and Lucas (Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin) are brave and loyal friends who have stuck their necks out multiple times to save Will (and the town of Hawkins altogether.)
+- Mike, Dustin, and Lucas: The other three members of the core group at the show’s center, Mike, Dustin, and Lucas (Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin) are brave and loyal friends who have stuck their necks out multiple times to save Will (and the entire town of Hawkins too).

-Nancy, Jonathan, and Steve: These three spent the first two seasons in a tumultuous love triangle.
-Nancy (Natalia Dyer) is Mike’s sister and Jonathan (Charlie Heaton) is Will’s brother.
+- Nancy, Jonathan, and Steve: These three spent the first two seasons in a tumultuous love triangle.
+Nancy (Natalia Dyer) is Mike’s sister, and Jonathan (Charlie Heaton) is Will’s brother.
 Steve (Joe Keery) starts off the series as a rich, preppy jerk, but has a redemptive enough arc to end the first season as Nancy’s boyfriend, much to Jonathan’s chagrin.

 Which side characters might pop up?